docxology/mdkv/paper/mdkv_paper.md

 - Tracks: `commentary` (internal notes), `reference` (appendices), `media_ref` (assets).
 - Flow: export public bundles from `primary` only; export internal bundles with commentary and references for onboarding/support teams.
 - Benefit: single source of truth with audience‑appropriate views.
+- Notes: mark internal commentary with a prefix (e.g., `INTERNAL:`) to aid filtering.

 ### 11.7 Digital archiving and long‑term preservation